 Air Service Tivat is located at Tivat Airport, one of the main airports in the region.
-Its main activities are fuel receiving by truck (from Bar Terminal), storage and plane refueling.
+Its main activities are fuel receipt by truck (from Bar Terminal), storage and plane refueling.
 Products supplied are JET A-1 and AvGas 100 LL.

-It also has an internal petrol station (Unleaded 95 and Euro diesel) for own trucks and airport's special vehicles.
+It also has an internal petrol station (Euro diesel) for own trucks and airport's special vehicles.